Entrance of Guests and Vendors

 Visitor Check in at the Gate

 All guests and vendors must have authorization by a resident to enter the community.
 To enter Rosedale, visitors (guests and vendors) must use the left lane at the entrance gates to check in with the attendant and tell the gate attendant who they are visiting.
-The attendant will scan their driver’s license and verify that they have been authorized by the resident to enter.
+The attendant will scan their valid ID (driver's license, passport or state issued ID card) and verify that they have been authorized by the resident to enter.

 If your visitor requires access for more than one day, he or she will receive a paper dated pass; it may be printed with directions to your home.
 This pass will enable your visitor to use the right resident gate paper pass scanner for the duration of their visit.